galacticcouncil/hydration-docs/docs/omnipool_design.md

 \Delta T = T \frac{\Delta S}{S}\\
 \Delta t = -\Delta T
 $$
-If $p > p_0$, lots of LRNA was traded into the Omnipool for TKN, so the protocol has extra LRNA go give the LP.
+If $p > p_0$, lots of H2O was traded into the Omnipool for TKN, so the protocol has extra H2O go give the LP.
 Specifically,
 $$
 \Delta q = - p \left(\frac{2p}{p + p0} \frac{\Delta s}{S} T + \Delta t\right)\\
 \Delta Q = Q \frac{\Delta T}{T}
 $$
-Note that since $\Delta Q \neq -\Delta q$, the LRNA that is not distributed to the LP who is withdrawing liquidity is burned by the protocol.
+Note that since $\Delta Q \neq -\Delta q$, the H2O that is not distributed to the LP who is withdrawing liquidity is burned by the protocol.

 ### Impermanent Loss of Single-Asset Liquidity Provider